ValerioS05/Tradehub/README.md

 - The only big fixes that have been done is the reformatting of huge function to smoller ones.
 Giving a better readability and more efficency.
 - The other big fix that I did was moving around functions repositioning some functions where I thought was logically following the workflow.
 - One small fix but not less important was the amount of item the user can purchase.
 Before I didn't insert a limit so the user could buy n^inf amount of items at once.
 This was giving hard time to TradeHub that was breaking down after 3/4 minutes.
 What I did  to fix this problem was giving the user a limit of 5 items at time.
 Solving the problem of processing too many items at once.
+- Another small fix that was done, was about the length of some lines of code/comments.
+Some of the lines reached 120 characters where the limit is much lower.
+Now all the file has been redacted to follow this standards with the help of PEP8 linter.

 ### Remaining Bugs or fixes